Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 - Against the spread, Charlotte is 4-1-1 this season.

-- The 49ers have covered the spread twice this season when underdogs by 4.5 points or more (in three chances).
+- This year, the 49ers have won ATS in each of their two games as an underdog of 5.5 points or more.

-- Charlotte's games this season have hit the over on two of six set point totals (33.3%).
+- Charlotte's games this year have gone over the total in two out of six opportunities (33.3%).

-- This year the 49ers have six turnovers, two fewer than the Owls have takeaways (8).
+- This season the 49ers have six turnovers, two fewer than the Owls have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.